-Evaluation: Overall Final Evaluation, 50% + Continuous Assessment, 50%.
+Computation: Overall Final Evaluation, 50% + Continuous Assessment, 50%.

-5.4 Courses having both Theory and Practical components
+5.4.
+Courses having both Theory and Practical components

-The course units having both lecture and practical components will be evaluated by both end-semester examination (70%) as well as continuous assessments (30%).
-Final mark calculation should be on credit weight ratio basis as follows.
+The course units having both lecture and practical components will be evaluated by both end-semester examination as well as continuous assessments.
+A separate end-semester practical examination will not be held for course units having practical hours less than indicated below.

-i).
-1 credit course: 10 Hrs. of Lectures and 15 Hrs. of Practical.
+- i).
+1 credit course: 10 Hrs. of Lectures and 15 Hrs. of Practical. - ii).

-ii).
 2 credits course: 15-23 Hrs.
-Lectures and 45-21 Hrs. of Practical.
+Lectures and 45-21 Hrs. of Practical. - iii).

-iii).
 3 credits course: 30-38 Hrs. of Lectures and 45-21 Hrs. of Practical.